tranngonguyettu/FNP_Sales_Analysis/README.md

 |493|	1000|	49.3|
 # Insights
 ## Products
-The revenue of FNP relies on 3 main categories, including Sweets, Colors and Soft Toys across different occasions.
-Based on the top 5 products chart and product classification query, they are classified as 'hero product' or 'profit generator', indicating that these products are popular with greater revenue contributions and higher counts of orders.
-However, some 'underperforming' products may cause the imbalance revenue among categories, thereby reducing sales efficiency.
-Further analysis on customer preferences and product features is necessary to maintain the sustainable sales performance and meet the customers' demands.
+Three categories, including Sweets, Colors, and Soft Toys, drive the majority of FNP’s revenue across occasions..
+Based on product performance classification, most top-selling products are classified as 'hero product' or 'profit generator'.
+These products represent the core revenue drivers of the business.
+However, 'underperforming' products contribute little revenue and may decline category performance.
+This suggests an opportunity to optimize the product mix through promotion, cross-selling, or product reduction rather than expanding the assortment.

 ## Customer behaviours
-In the dashboard using gender filter, we can see the clear difference between male and female on their daily purchase and top 5 products.
-While steady and increasing purchases in weekends is observed in female customers, men shopping habits fluctuates more and decreases over time.
+Customer metrics indicates strong retention: over 64% of customers place more than 10 orders, and 45.85% of total revenue comes from high-value customers.
+This shows the business relies significantly on repeat purchasing.
+Although customer engagement is strong, 38% of customers have not purchased in over 50 days, suggesting potential churn despite overall loyalty.

+Dashboard filtering reveals distinct purchasing behaviors by gender.
+While consistent and increasing weekend purchasing is observed in female customers, male shopping activity fluctuate and gradually decrease over time.
+Additionally, revenue distribution across cities also varies by gender, suggesting demographic-driven demand differences rather than uniform purchasing behavior across regions.